Parth1304/indian-banks-api/README.md

 - Retrieve a list of all banks.
 - Get branch details using the IFSC code.

+You can also test the live version of the app at: [Live API Link](https://indian-banks-api.onrender.com)

 ## Steps to Run the Application Locally

 1. **Clone the Repository**: